-CARS.COM — Car-sharing membership has grown in North America from 200,000 members in 2006 to 1.6 million in 2014, and car companies are taking note.
-While Zipcar leads the market with locations in 348 cities worldwide, and services like car2go and Enterprise CarShare are popular, automakers such as GM have ventured into the car-sharing market, too.
+Car-sharing membership has grown in North America from 200,000 members in 2006 to 1.6 million in 2014, and car companies are taking note.
+While Zipcar leads the market with locations in 348 cities worldwide, services like car2go and Enterprise CarShare are popular car rental services.
+Automakers such as GM have ventured into the car-sharing market, too.
 But is there room for GM's Maven program, and what does it offer that Zipcar doesn't?

 Signing up for Maven was quick and painless.
-I signed up online rather than through the smartphone app, available for Android and iPhone.
-I filled in my personal and driver's license information, set my "preferred market" as Chicago and provided my credit card information.
+I signed up online rather than through the smartphone app, available as an Android and iPhone app.
+I filled in my personal and driver's license information, set my "preferred market" as Chicago, and I provided my credit card information.
 Maven waived the $35 annual membership fee at the time because of a public promotion, so it charged my card only $1 to verify that it was a valid payment method.

 I received a confirmation email within minutes, and was told that Maven would approve or deny my membership application within two business days.
-I was approved only a few hours later, which was convenient but also made me wonder how thoroughly it checked my information.
+I was approved only a few hours later, which was convenient.
+The quick approval also made me wonder how thoroughly it checked my information.

 Making the Reservation

-To make a reservation, I had to download the Maven app, which made me miss the convenience of reserving a car from a website or by using an automated phone system — options Zipcar offers.
-Once I was in, I liked the app's interface; you can see nearby Maven car locations, as well as the number and types of vehicles there.
+To make a reservation, I had to download the Maven app, which made me miss the convenience of reserving a car from a website or using an automated phone system.
+Most rental companies allow drivers to do both; Zipcar does, too.
+Once I was in Maven's app, though, I liked the app's interface; you can see nearby Maven car locations, as well as the number and types of vehicles there.

 I set my desired date and time filters and chose to reserve a 2016 Chevrolet Malibu midsize sedan in a parking garage a few blocks from the Cars.com office.
 There were 21 other Maven locations in Chicago.

-The Malibu cost me $8 per hour before taxes (the lowest rate available) but rates can be as high as $14 per hour for larger vehicles.
+Renting the Malibu for a few hours won't cost you an arm and a leg — which is a nice consolation, living in costly Chicago.
+The hourly rate for the Malibu was $8 per hour before taxes (the lowest rate available), but rates can be as high as $14 per hour for larger vehicles, like SUVs.
 Gas does not cost extra, and drivers are insured up to the minimum state-required levels.
 The car also included a transponder for the parking garage and another one for the tollways in the Chicago area.

 Driving the Car

 I found the garage and parking level easily enough, but there were no signs pointing me to the Maven cars.
 Bluhm said this issue is also on the company's radar.
-I tried to use the app to honk the horn or start the car, neither feature responded.
+I tried to use the app to honk the horn or start the car, but neither feature seemed to work.
 I walked around the parking garage for a few minutes before finding the Malibu.
-Bluhm explained that this was a technology glitch, but that all Maven vehicles provide remote start and the ability to honk the horn using the app.
+Bluhm explained that this was a technology glitch, but that remote start and the ability to honk the horn should both work on Maven vehicles.

 Driving the Malibu went smoothly, but I had to put up with the stench of smoke from a previous user.
 I emailed Maven customer service through the app to let them know about this unfortunate scent, and they quickly replied to let me know I wouldn't be held accountable for it.